toinsson/pyrealsense/README.md

 # PyRealsense

-Cross-platform [ctypes](https://docs.python.org/2/library/ctypes.html)/[Cython](http://cython.org/) wrapper to the [librealsense](https://github.com/IntelRealSense/librealsense) library - version 1.x.
+Cross-platform [ctypes](https://docs.python.org/2/library/ctypes.html)/[Cython](http://cython.org/) wrapper to the [librealsense](https://github.com/IntelRealSense/librealsense) C-library version 1.x.
+This wrapper is useful for legacy models such as SR300, F200 and R200.

-OBS: there is no definitive plan to support librealsense 2.x, see [issue #55](https://github.com/toinsson/pyrealsense/issues/55) for reference.
+OBS: there is no plan to support librealsense 2.x, as Intel already provides the Python binding through [pyrealsense2](https://pypi.org/project/pyrealsense2/).

 ## Prerequisites